kubemod/kubemod/README.md

 ModRules are not limited to the above use cases, nor are they limited to those Kubernetes resource types.

 ModRules can be developed to target any Kubernetes resource object, including Custom Resource objects.
-The `match` section of a ModRule is not limited to metadata -- you can build complex match criteria against any part of the resource object.
+The `match` section of a ModRule is not limited to metadata &mdash; you can build complex match criteria against any part of the resource object.

 ## ModRule specification